You are here

 The Best Places to Eat in Adams Morgan

 Adams Morgan is known for its millennial-friendly scene that features a diverse mix of bars and lounges along with hip stores selling clothing, furniture and records.
-However, the neighborhood’s burgeoning restaurant scene (which recently scored a Michelin star for one of its restaurants) adds another reason to visit the cultural hub.
+However, the neighborhood’s burgeoning restaurant scene (which scored a Michelin star for one of its restaurants) adds another reason to visit the cultural hub.

 Founded by three veterans of the DC dining scene, Tail Up Goat specializes in Mediterranean-meets-Caribbean favorites with a focus on breads and pastas.
-The menu garnered the attention of the Michelin Guide, which recently awarded the restaurant a highly coveted star in its first DC edition.
+The menu garnered the attention of the Michelin Guide, which awarded the restaurant a highly coveted star in its first DC edition.

 And third time’s a charm for Johnny’s Half Shell, as neighborhood favorites Ann Cashion and John Fulchino made their return to AdMo in the same space of their former and much-beloved Cashion’s Eat Place.
 Cashion and Fulchino have revamped this DC staple with a smaller seasonal lineup that won’t break the bank.
 For a true classic, order the celebrated Maryland-style crabcake with coleslaw and fries.

 For top-tier barbecue visit pitmaster Rob Sonderman's Federalist Pig, where diners can feast on eight different types of meats smoked for hours on end.
 Make sure to come early – the melt-in-your-mouth meats are known to sell out daily.

 At Pop’s SeaBar, the owner’s time spent at the Jersey Shore inspired a menu of beach bum favorites like oysters, crab cakes and Orange Crush cocktails.
 Duck into Johnny Pistolas for some Los Angeles-inspired Mexican tacos (and plenty of tequila!).